 People with disabilities

 How does FLUID work?

-Volunteers are asked to commit to the scheme for 12 months, typically volunteers need to spend 4 hours per month communicating with their mentee via face-to-face meetings or virtual means.
+Volunteers are asked to commit to the scheme for 12 months, typically volunteers need to spend 3 hours per month communicating with their mentee via face-to-face meetings or virtual means.
 Both mentors and mentees are invited to share their experiences by contributing to evaluation surveys and case studies on their experience.
 Check out our FAQs below for more information.

-- What happens after application?
+What happens after application?
 We will be in touch to update applicants with regard to progress once applications close.
 All potential participants take part in an interview, following this the matching process begins and where a suitable match is identified BBU will advise.
 The application to matching process typically takes 3 months.
 The 12 months of mentoring begins when successful applicants are matched.